 - Go to your class page - You can see all the classes you are teaching by going to the Classes I'm Teaching page.
 Click on the class you'd like to invite students to join.

-- Click on the Add/Remove Students Tab - Use Add/Remove Students to populate and manage your class roster.
+- Click on the Add Students & Teachers Tab - Use Add Students & Teachers to populate and manage your class roster.
 There you will see two options for inviting students to your class.

 Then you can: